 Of course, you know there's a huge logistical tail wagging behind that dog.
 If a single thing goes wrong, you're looking at frustrating delays on the delivery date, costly overstocking of items not in demand, or even cancellations of sales you've already made.

-How To handle Backordering in Inventory Management
+Backordering + Inventory Management

-This is where backordering is a lifesaver.
+Inventory management is where backordering is a lifesaver.
 Tell the customer something they want is out of stock and roughly when it will be available.
 Apologize for the inconvenience, and give them a close estimate of when it will be delivered.

 If it's going to be too long, offer them an alternative, such as a similar item they can get now or a discount on the sale, to take the sting out of waiting.